Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Most visitors to Hawaii pack for the wrong place.
 They imagine a single version of the islands — hot, beachy, casual — and get blindsided the morning they drive up to Haleakala in shorts and a tank top, standing in 38-degree wind at the summit with the rest of the unprepared crowd.

 Hawaii is genuinely casual, genuinely warm at sea level, and genuinely cold at elevation.
 It’s also a place where the difference between real Hawaiian clothing and a costume-shop version is obvious to anyone who lives here.
-We’ve been selling authentic Hawaiian clothing out of Maui since 1998, so what follows isn’t a generic packing checklist assembled from other packing checklists.
+We’ve been selling authentic Hawaiian clothing out of Maui since 1998 — what follows isn’t a generic packing checklist assembled from other packing checklists.
 It’s what we’d tell a good customer in the store the week before their trip.

 What to Wear in Hawaii (The Short Answer)